 ICO to SVG

 Convert ICO to SVG online.
-Transform Windows icon files to scalable vector graphics using automatic tracing.
+Transform Windows icon files to scalable vector graphics using automatic tracing for logos and web design.

 ICO